-- Your physician may take biopsies, or small tissue samples; remove polyps, which are growths on the lining of the stomach; or aspirate cysts or growths.
+- Your physician may take biopsies, or small tissue samples; remove polyps or tumors; or aspirate cysts.

-- After the procedure is completed, you will recover for about 30 to 45 minutes.
+- After the procedure is completed, you will recover in the GI Lab for about 30 to 45 minutes.

 - You may experience a sore throat.